 Select an encryption method for objects.
 Valid values:

-• OSS-Managed: Use OSS-managed keys for encryption.
+SSE-OSS: Use OSS-managed keys for encryption.
 OSS uses a different key to encrypt each object.
-For extra protection, OSS uses a master key to encrypt the data encryption keys.
+For extra protection, OSS uses a master key to encrypt the data encryption key itself.

-• KMS: Use the default KMS-managed CMK or a specified CMK ID for encryption and decryption.
+SSE-KMS: Use the default CMK managed by KMS or a specified CMK for encryption and decryption.

 Only the AES256 encryption algorithm is supported.

-This parameter is required only when you set Encryption Method to KMS.
+This parameter is required only when you set Encryption Method to SSE-KMS.

 Select an encryption key.
-The key is in the format of <alias>(CMK ID).
-In this format, <alias> is the alias of the CMK and CMK ID is the ID of the CMK.
+The key is in the format of <alias>(CMK ID). <alias> is the alias of the CMK, and CMK ID is the ID of the CMK.
 Valid values:

-• OSS creates a service key for you by default: If you select this option, OSS generates a default service key to encrypt data in this bucket.
-When you download an object from the bucket, OSS automatically decrypts the object.
+Default Service Key: If you select this option, OSS generates a default service key to encrypt data in the bucket and automatically decrypts the data when you download objects from the bucket.
 The default service key created by OSS is in the format of alias/acs/oss (CMK ID).
 You can view this service key in the KMS console.

 Note

-Before you can view this service key in the KMS console, you must upload at least one file to the target bucket.
-This ensures that the encryption key is created and associated with your OSS service.
+Before you can view this service key in the KMS console, you must upload at least one object to the destination bucket to ensure that the corresponding encryption key is created and associated with your OSS service.

-• alias/<cmkname>(CMK ID): If you select this option, OSS uses the specified service key to encrypt data in the bucket.
-The CMK ID of the encrypted object is recorded in the object's metadata.
-Users with decryption permissions can automatically decrypt the object when they download it.
-In this format, <cmkname> is the optional identifier for the CMK that you configured when you created the key.
+alias/<cmkname>(CMK ID): If you select this option, OSS uses the specified service key to encrypt data in the bucket and records the CMK ID in the metadata of the encrypted object.
+When a user with decryption permissions downloads the object, the object is automatically decrypted. <cmkname> is an optional alias for the CMK that you specified when you created the key.

-Before you use a specified CMK ID, you must create a normal or external key in the same region as the bucket in the KMS console.
-For more information, see Create a key.
+Before you use a specified CMK ID, you must create a standard or external key in the same region as the bucket in the KMS console.
+For more information, see Create a CMK.

-Method 2: Set server-side encryption when you upload a file
+Method 2: Set server-side encryption when you upload an object

 Method 1: Enable server-side encryption for a bucket

-You can use an SDK to enable server-side encryption for an existing bucket.
-You cannot enable server-side encryption when you create a bucket.
-The following code provides examples of how to enable server-side encryption for an existing bucket using common SDKs.
-For more information about how to enable server-side encryption for an existing bucket using other SDKs, see SDK overview.
+SDKs allow you to enable server-side encryption for existing buckets.
+You cannot enable server-side encryption when you create a bucket using an SDK.
+The following code provides examples of how to enable server-side encryption for an existing bucket with common SDKs.
+For more information about how to enable server-side encryption for an existing bucket with other SDKs, see Introduction to Alibaba Cloud SDKs.

 import com.aliyun.oss.*;